soribadiaby/Deep-Learning-liver-segmentation/README.md

 ## Evaluation

-As metric we will use the <a href='https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient'>Dice coefficient</a> (which is quite similar to the Jaccard coefficient)
+As metric we use the <a href='https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient'>Dice coefficient</a> (which is quite similar to the Jaccard coefficient)

 ## How it works
 <ol><li>First download the data whose link has been given previously</li>